Back to Living Real Change

 4. Limit bending.
 Bending down to do routine activities puts stress on your spine.
 Store items you use frequently as close to your waist height as possible.
 If you are organizing a garage or closet, place commonly used items on shelves or pegboards instead of the floor to eliminate repetitive lifting.
 You can follow that same advice in your office or storage rooms.

 5. Prop up electronic devices.
-Using tablets and handheld electronics can be bad for your neck posture.
-When you look down all of the time at keyboards, tablets and cellphones, it can put stress on the backside of your neck.
+Tablets and handheld electronics can be bad for your neck posture.
+Looking down all the time at keyboards, tablets and cellphones can put stress on the backside of your neck.

 “I routinely recommend that you prop up your devices, so we are not looking straight down at anything, especially right at your lap for a laptop or a tablet,” Gronde says.